chrisgrieser/nvim-kickstart-python/README.md

 plugin and/or the [semshi](https://github.com/numirias/semshi) plugin.
 The latter requires `pynvim` (`python3 -m pip install pynvim`) to be installed.

-Both provide better highlighting, treesitter is considered the more "modern" approach.
+Both provide better highlighting, Treesitter is considered the more "modern" approach.
 Treesitter covers some cases `semshi` does not and vice versa.
 Have a [look at the comparison](./treesitter-or-semshi.md) to decide for yourself which one to use.
-The config uses treesitter as the more modern approach.
+The config uses Treesitter as the more modern approach.

 ## Additional plugins of interest
 These plugins are not included in the config, but they are worth mentioning, as